fortehub/AlwaysOnExercise/VI. Create or Restore databases & Add DB to Availability Group.md

 <br/>
 <br/>

 **D3.** Create Full Database backup.
-Esxecute the following T-SQL to perform a full DB backup.
+Execute the following T-SQL to perform a full DB backup.
 ```
 USE master